louis-young/gif-viewer/README.md

 ## Motivation

-I built this application to learn more about REST API data consumption in React and handling pagination with infinite scrolling.
+I built this application to learn more about consuming data from a REST API in React and handling pagination and infinite scrolling.

+---

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Available Scripts